 There are so many great ideas we can pursue to make our backyards more attractive and nature friendly.
 Suitable landscapes invite birds, wildlife and butterflies.
+Yards are not just for mowing, there are many opportunities to get outside and turn your own yard into a haven or venture out into the larger community and enjoy natural resources.
 On this page you will find web site links with all sorts of information related to outdoor spaces.

 Citizenís Action Directory for Water Quality